acro5piano/graphql-rest-proxy/README.md

 However, it requires a lot of effort to replace your current REST api with a brand new GraphQL server.

-`graphql-rest-proxy` is a proxy server.
+`graphql-rest-proxy` comes in to address this issues.
 It proxies GraphQL to REST api according to the defined schema.

 # Usage

-STEP 1.
-Define your schema.
+**STEP 1.
+Define your schema.**

 `schema.graphql`